piotrmaslanka/wordpress-pgsql/README.md

 The scripts uses port 80 to serve WordPress over HTTP, so configure your certificates on a reverse proxy.

+If you are using a reverse proxy to terminate SSL, make sure it passes the header of `X-Forwarded-Proto` as `https`, otherwise WordPress will generate invalid links.

 As usual, after you configure your reverse proxy visit https://domainname.example.com/wp-admin/install.php to install WordPress.